-For more advanced REL techniques, refer to the InTrust Customization Kit.
+For more advanced expression techniques, refer to the REL-specific topics in the InTrust Customization Kit.

 Changing the Business Hours and Non-Business Hours Parameters

 The Business Hours and Non-Business Hours parameters define fixed time patterns, and no user interface is provided for editing these patterns.
 If you need to adjust the hours for a particular search, you can do so using native SQL Server tools, as follows: